Mining offers private equity opportunities despite recovery - Denham

 "I haven't seen this erode or undermine our opportunities yet," said Koth.
 "There's still a significant amount of balance sheet repair out there ... that is the catalyst for some opportunities."

-The fund targets base metals, metallugical coal, and industrial and speciality minerals such as nobium, tin and mineral sands in Australia, Canada, South America and Africa.
+The fund targets base metals, metallugical coal, and industrial and speciality minerals such as niobium, tin and mineral sands in Australia, Canada, South America and Africa.

 Ernst & Young partner Paul Murphy said it was still too early to see if private equity would be able to replicate its success in other sectors in the mining industry as most investments were fairly recent.